 Perfumes and deodorants are both fragrances used by human beings to smell better.
 However, there are some major differences between the two.

-Deodorants are generally used or sprayed directly on to the body for the purpose of concealing or covering any bad body odour caused naturally by bacterial growth.
-In other words, deodorants mainly help in removing bad body odour caused due to the bacterial breakdown of sweat or perspiration in different parts of the body, mainly the armpits and the feet.
+Deodorants are generally used or sprayed directly on to the body for the purpose of concealing or covering any bad body odor caused naturally by bacterial growth.
+In other words, deodorants mainly help in removing bad body odor caused due to the bacterial breakdown of sweat or perspiration in different parts of the body, mainly the armpits and the feet.

 Perfumes on the other hand are generally used or sprayed on clothes instead of the body and are responsible for providing extra aroma to the body.
 Perfumes always contain a high quantity of fragrant essential oils and compounds and are used to achieve a desired scent.